Budgam district: Railways

-Budgam district has three railway stations: Budgam, Nadigam and Mazhom, which are all on the Jammu–Baramulla line.
+Budgam district has four railway stations: Budgam, Nadigam, Mazhom and Nowgam, which are all on the Jammu–Baramulla line.

 Budgam railway station is located in Ompora town nearly 2.5 km from Budgam's district headquarters and 9 km from Srinagar's city centre, Lalchowk.
 It is the biggest railway station in Kashmir division.
 This railway station has the administrative head controlling the rail service in the Kashmir valley.